 And then he drops the bombshell: “I wasn’t hiding my kid from the world, I was hiding the world from my kid.”
 For those rare few who have been living a Drake-proofed bomb shelter over the past month, Drake recently allowed himself to be suckered into a back-and-forth feud with Pusha T. It proved to be the hip-hop equivalent of launching a land war in Asia: Pusha struck first with a few lines on the Kanye West-produced “Infrared”; Drake landed some punches of his own with response track “Duppy Freestyle”; Pusha then went nuclear on the follow-up, alleging — among many, many other things — that Drake was concealing a love-child.

 But which war?
 References to parenthood flash by here and there throughout “Scorpion,” but Drake saves the real drama for the closing track.
 On “March 14,” he tries to come to terms with his new status as an absentee father, especially as a child of divorce himself.
 “I got an empty crib in my empty crib,” he laments, going on to describe buying his son a glut of Christmas presents, only to later learn that he had already outgrown them.
-This is the saddest song in Drake’s entire catalog, to a degree that even the artist himself might not recognize, making the previous 85 minutes’ worth of petty grievances seem even smaller and pettier than they did on their own.
+This may be the saddest song in Drake’s entire catalog, to a degree that even the artist himself might not recognize, making the previous 85 minutes’ worth of petty grievances seem even smaller and pettier than they did before.
 Drake has spent most of his career sketching out the contours of a vast persecution complex, in which his attempts to be hip-hop’s resident good guy are constantly besieged by critics, faithless lovers, and jealous rivals.
 Here, the ground has shifted, and he’s finally confronted by a dilemma that he can’t humblebrag his way out of.
 Whether he uses this as an opportunity for growth, or simply more retrenchment into old habits, remains to be seen.